Human resources audit: where to start?

 pexels-fauxels-3183197

-Is your business growing fast and have you scaled up in a short space of time?
+Your company is growing fast and your HR processes are becoming increasingly complex?
 Your organization is evolving: processes, payroll, takeovers – and you want to make sure your employees are committed?
 Are you simply wondering whether your practices comply with legislation and employment law?

 But what exactly does an HR audit entail?
 What are the objectives of a social audit?
 What are the steps to follow for a successful human resources audit?